Transforming Vacant Lots Into a Community at Trefoil Gardens

 “Our work in the community harkens back to Rob’s father’s Appalachian culture of collectively caring for gardens and fostering knowledge exchange,” says Melanie.
 The couple makes their products accessible to everyone by ensuring that families experiencing food insecurities can use their SNAP benefits in the places where Trefoil Gardens sells produce.
 They also collect their unsold food and donate it to a local youth home.

 “As urban farmers in a rapidly changing community, we’re working hard to protect and promote diversity here in our town by advocating for food access for all,” says Melanie.
-“With help from American Farmland Trust and Tillamook Creamery’s Brighter Future Fund, Trefoil Gardens is building a propagation greenhouse.”
+“With help from American Farmland Trust’s Brighter Future Fund, Trefoil Gardens is building a propagation greenhouse.”

 American Farmland Trust, with the help of Tillamook Creamery, launched the Brighter Future Fund to support farmers in the face of pressing challenges like climate change and COVID-19.